OctopusDeploy/docs/README.md

 | f#           | `fsharp`       |
 | text         | text           |

 **Always use fenced code blocks with a language.** If no language is defined then highlightjs will guess the language and it regularly gets it wrong.
-Example:

 ### Alerts

-Sometimes it is necessary to draw attention to items you want to call out in a document.
+Sometimes it's necessary to draw attention to items you want to call out in a document.

+When used sparingly, alerts can effectively draw the user's attention to important information.
+When used excessively, alerts can have the opposite effect and train users to ignore the alerts.
+Before adding an alert, consider if it is the best approach or if the user might benefit from the information being presented as part of the main body of text.

-This is achieved through bootstrap alerts https://getbootstrap.com/components/#alerts There are several keys each of which map to a different colored alert
+Alerts are added through bootstrap alerts https://getbootstrap.com/components/#alerts.

+There are several keys each of which map to a different colored alert:

 | Key       | Color  |
 | --------- | ------ |